-- 123. A TEO may apply for an exception from the fee setting limits for new courses on the basis of exceptional circumstances. - 124.
-In considering whether or not there are exceptional circumstances, the TEC must only have regard to the following criteria: - a.
-The course would not be financially viable without a higher fee; and - b. where the course is part of a programme at Levels 3-7 (non-degree) on the NZQCF that has been delivered previously, the programme has a cohort-based completion rate that meets or exceeds the median performance benchmark for that NZQCF level in the previous year; and - c. the TEO can demonstrate that the course is in some way unique or special; for example, there are no or very few similar courses to compare fees with; and
+- 117. A TEO may apply for an exception from the fee setting limits for new courses on the basis of exceptional circumstances. - 118.
+In considering whether or not there are exceptional circumstances, the TEC must only have regard to the following criteria: - a. the course would not be financially viable without a higher fee; - b. where the course is part of a programme at Levels 3 to 7 (non-degree) on the NZQCF that has been delivered previously, the programme has a cohort-based completion rate that meets or exceeds the median performance benchmark for that NZQCF level in the previous year; - the TEO can demonstrate that the course is in some way unique or special (for example, there are no or very few similar courses to compare fees with); and - d. the course is aligned to the Government's priorities as set out in the Tertiary Education Strategy. - 119.
+The TEC must only grant an exception if it is satisfied that the TEO meets all of the above criteria. - 120.
+The TEC has discretion to determine the level at which a TEO can set fees for any new courses that have been granted an exception.

-- d. the course is aligned to the Government's priorities as set out in the Tertiary Education Strategy. - 125.
-The TEC must only grant an exception if it is satisfied that the TEO meets all of the above criteria. - 126.
-The TEC will have discretion to determine the level at which a TEO can set fees for any new courses that have been granted an exception.
+Fee capping Limits for Micro-credentials

-Fee-capping Limits for Micro-credentials
+121. The fees for a micro-credential must be no more than \$64 (GST inclusive) per credit.
+This fee cap does not apply to component courses that are also part of a programme leading to the award of a qualification and are funded through this funding mechanism, or to any fees charged for industry training.

-- 127. The fees for a micro-credential must be no more than \$64 (GST inclusive) per credit.
-This fee cap does not apply to component courses that also lead to the award of a qualification and are funded through this funding mechanism, or to any fees charged for industry training. - 128.
-Where a micro-credential is wholly or partly comprised of courses that also lead to the award of a qualification and are funded through this funding mechanism, the fees for those courses must be equal to, or less than, the maximum fee permitted for the course under the AMFM and fee setting limits for new courses.
-The fees for the components that are not also part of a programme must be no more than \$64 (GST inclusive) per credit.
+122. Where a micro-credential is wholly or partly comprised of courses that also lead to the award of a qualification and are funded through this funding mechanism, the fees for those courses must be equal to, or less than, the maximum fee permitted for the course under the AMFM and fee setting limits for new courses.
+The fees for any courses that are not also part of a programme and funded through this funding mechanism must be no more than \$64 (GST inclusive) per credit.

-Exceptions to Fee Capping Limits for Micro-credentials
+Exceptions to Fee capping Limits for Micro-credentials

-- 129. A TEO may apply to the TEC for an exception from the fee capping limits for a micro-credential (or components of a micro-credential that are not made up of existing courses subject to the AMFM) on the basis of exceptional circumstances. - 130.
-Where a course in a micro-credential is also a course in a programme, it is subject to the AMFM and the relevant exception criteria outlined in paragraphs 115-120. - 131.
-In considering whether or not there are exceptional circumstances, the TEC must only have regard to the following criteria: - a. the TEO can demonstrate that the fee cap makes it financially unsustainable to offer the micro-credential, in terms of the costs of delivering the microcredential and taking into account the total income that the micro-credential would generate (including Government funding and fees), and that there are no satisfactory alternatives to limit costs; and - b. the TEO can provide evidence that there is strong support from industry and/or employers to deliver the micro-credential and that the micro-credential clearly meets industry and/or employer needs. - 132.
-The TEC must only grant an exception if it is satisfied that the micro-credential meets both of the above criteria. - 133.
-The TEC will have discretion to determine the level at which a TEO can set fees for any micro-credential granted an exception.
+- 123. A TEO may apply to the TEC for an exception from the fee capping limits for a micro-credential (or components of a micro-credential that are not made up of existing courses subject to the AMFM) on the basis of exceptional circumstances.
+Where a course in a micro-credential is also a course in a programme, it is subject to the AMFM and the relevant exception criteria outlined in paragraphs 108-120. - 124.
+In considering whether or not there are exceptional circumstances, the TEC must only have regard to the following criteria: - a. the TEO can demonstrate that the fee cap makes it financially unsustainable to offer the micro-credential, in terms of the costs of delivering the micro-credential and taking into account the total income that the micro-credential would generate (including Government funding and fees), and that there are no satisfactory alternatives to limit costs; and - the TEO can provide evidence that there is strong support from industry and/or employers to deliver the micro-credential and that the microcredential clearly meets industry and/or employer needs. - 125.
+The TEC must only grant an exception if it is satisfied that the micro-credential meets both of the above criteria. - 126.
+The TEC has discretion to determine the level at which a TEO can set fees for any micro-credential granted an exception.